av901/nodetranslate/README.md

 # nodetranslate
-Translate from known language to English
+NPM module to translate from known language to English